Gabemb/simple-react-router-practice/README.md

 npm install webpack babel-core babel-loader babel-preset-es2015 babel-preset-react --save
 ```

+We should discuss what routing

+There are two parts to a route: there's a map and a action.

+The map could take the forms of a physical map, or even street signs.

+if you're driving from point a to point b, you need to find the best route possible right? but the action tells you what you need to do to get from the source to the destination

+in the context of web app or website; the map is defined in our applications.
+Using what's called a DNS(a Domain Specific Language).
+Every router system(framework, or libraray) asks you to map routes in their own specific way.
+React asks you to

 It's important to understand first what React Router is (and isn't).